cysouw/diathesis/text/c03_prepositions.md

 f.
 Er füllt die Flasche mit Schnaps.
 :::

-There are also various alternations that necessarily involve obligatory local prepositional phrases, like causatives [@Next a,b], see [@sec:prepositions-haben-caused-location], resultatives [@Next c], see [@sec:prepositions-intransitive-location-as-result], and raised possessors [@Next d,e,] see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
+There are also various alternations that necessarily involve obligatory local prepositional phrases, like causatives [@next a,b], see [@sec:prepositions-haben-caused-location], resultatives [@next c], see [@sec:prepositions-intransitive-location-as-result], and raised possessors [@next d,e,] see [@sec:prepositions-possessor-of-location-to-dative-experiencer].

 :::ex
 a.
 Der Pullover hängt im Schrank.